En primeur: Process

 Barrel samples of the wines are tasted when the wine is between 6 and 8 months old with the wine then giving a preliminary score or rating that influences the en primeur price.

 In the spring after a year long harvest, merchants and trade organizations will taste barrel samples of wine that are often only 6–8 months old.
 In the case of Bordeaux, where the final wine is often a blend of several grape varieties, the winemaker will try to craft an approximate blend to sample.
 The composition of the final wine may differ from the sample depending on how each barrel matures during the aging process.
-Based on the initial sample, the wines will be giving a preliminary "score" or wine rating based on the expected quality of the wine once it is bottled, released and has had time to mature.
+Based on the initial sample, the wines will be given a preliminary "score" or wine rating based on the expected quality of the wine once it is bottled, released and has had time to mature.

 An en primeur wine gives the owner the right to receive the respective bottles of wines once the producer has completed the maturing phase of the wine.
 Wine bought en primeur is often directly placed into custom-free storage holding, 'in bond'.
 Known as a delicate method of investment, a purchase may ultimately be deemed a loss, or there may be considerable profit.
 For example, the 1982 vintage of Château Latour, was sold at £250 a case en primeur in 1983, while valued in 2007 at £9,000, although the major part of this price increase occurred after bottling.